CHIMEFRB/voe/README.md

 # NOTES:

 Layout:
-- observatory (L4) will send an HTML request contiaining all the information needed to create a VOEvent to voe.
+- observatory will send an HTML request contiaining all the information needed to create a VOEvent to voe.
 - voe will validate the dictionary using Pydantic, publish it to comet and save it to a MongoDB
 - voe will periodically check the MongoDB for new subscribers and for newly retracted FRBs
 - voe will also be able to submit FRBs from the MongoDB to the TNS through a CLI

-Desired Features:
-- easy installation through docker to compose the voe service, MongoDB, and comet service in one swoop

 Environment variables: To use the service, you must have the following environment variables defined in your bash profile.
-TNS Bots can be registered here: https://www.wis-tns.org/bots.
 - FRB_VOE_TNS_API_KEY
 - FRB_VOE_TNS_BOT_NAME
 - FRB_VOE_TNS_BOT_ID